Are Believers Eternally Secure?

 Are We Under the Law?

 An emphatic NO. The Law was given only to Israel and was in effect only until Jesus Christ came (Galatians 3:19 - Jesus is the "seed").
 After Jesus completely fulfilled the Law for Israel, God replaced it with the New Covenant.
-The goal under the Law was to be declared righteous before God by one's own effort and compliance; this never happened before Christ.
-But, grace fulfills the Law because believers are now made righteous by the indwelling presence of Jesus Christ.
+The goal under the Law was to be declared righteous before God by one's own effort and compliance; this never happened before Christ Himself.
+But, grace fulfills the Law because believers are now made completely righteous, in their born again hearts, by the indwelling presence of Jesus Christ.
+The Law was external and required works to comply; New Covenant grace is internal where the believer lives righteously by the Spirit of Christ within them.
 (To read more, Click Here)

 What is the Difference Between Law and Grace?